 Sari-sari stores have been a part of Filipino retail tradition that has become an epitome of a basic entrepreneurial institution in the Philippines.
 They thrive side by side, even though the fate of one may be dictated by the other.
-Our childhood memories evoke a visit to a neighborhood shop hoping that our favorite snacks are still in stock and return home in a jolly mood.
+Our childhood memories evoke a visit to a neighborhood shop hoping that our favorite snacks are still in stock and returning home in a jolly mood.

 The answer to this question depends on how much is capital money invested, so we’ll try to set up a scenario with defined costs.

 A decent start with this business costs about P50,000 while other entrepreneurs start it with a more decent budget of P30,000 or even less.
-To be honest, a few thousand worths of capital money can jump-start the sari-sari store business with a choice selection of candies, cigarettes, and other fast-moving goods.
+To be honest, a few thousand worth of capital money can jump-start the sari-sari store business with a choice selection of candies, cigarettes, and other fast-moving goods.

 For those with loftier visions and well-financed ventures, capital money of P70,000 to P100,000 will be realistic enough to supply a wider range of consumer goods with ample stocks to spare.